cuboulder-MSD/digColl_cuMuseumEarlMorrisPapers/README.md

 Copyright status depends on authorship.
 Letters by Earl Morris are in copyright until 2027.
 Letters by A. V. Kidder are in copyright until 2034.
 For letters written by Ann Axtell Morris, No Copyright.

 ## Additional Resources
+Collection finding aid available at https://archives.colorado.edu/repositories/5/resources/2431

 ## Notes
+Please note that the metadata contained in this repository may not be the most up to date, but is updated on a continuing basis.